Pyrfecter logo Pyrfecter

 open_graph_properties["title"] = headline

 It may not seem like a huge difference, but it adds up!
-The real version of that function has 9 if statements and 9 walrus operators that save 9 lines of code.
+The real version of that function has 9 if statements and 9 walrus operators, and those tusky little fellows save 9 lines of code.

-(The keen-eyed among you might notice how Pyrfecter also replaced .format() with an f-string.)
+(The keen-eyed among you might notice how Pyrfecter also replaced .format() with an f-string.
+Go check out the string formatting example for more information on that.)

 So, what are you waiting for?
 Pyrfect those variable assignments!